ksepehri/CarND-MPC-Project/README.md

 Calculating the updates are based on these equations

 ## Timestep Length and Elapsed Duration (N & dt)
 I tried many iterations of N (timestep length) and dt (elapsed duration between timesteps) and I settled on N = 10, dt = 0.15.
-Having dt be higher than the latency helped my model perform better.

 I also tried
 N = 10, 15, 22